Head Coach Gordie Ernst honors Distaso, Tropiano and Caris with top awards.

-Gordie Ernst is in his seventh year as the Head Men's and Women's Tennis Coach at Georgetown University.
-He has accumulated a total of 105 win between the two programs and had 95 BIG EAST Academic All-Stars.
+Gordie Ernst is in his eighth year as the Head Men's and Women's Tennis Coach at Georgetown University.
+He has accumulated a total of 132 win between the two programs and had 100+ BIG EAST Academic All-Stars.

-Last season, Georgetown had its best season under Ernst notching a 16-6 record as well as a mark of 5-2 in the BIG EAST Conference.
+In 2011-2012, Georgetown women had its best season under Ernst notching a 16-6 record as well as a mark of 5-2 in the BIG EAST Conference.
 The season prior, the Blue & Gray went 13-10 overall and 7-2 in conference play.
 The Hoyas placed sixth at the BIG EAST Tournament despite going into the championship as the eighth seed.
 GU moved into the final match after defeating fourth-seeded Louisville, 4-2, in the consolation bracket.

-The year prior, he led the women's squad to an impressive late-season run as the team defeated Seton Hall, Villanova and Connecticut to narrowly miss a BIG EAST Tournament berth.
+In the year of 2009-2010, he led the women's squad to an impressive late-season run as the team defeated Seton Hall, Villanova and Connecticut to narrowly miss a BIG EAST Tournament berth.
 The women also defeated Penn earlier in the year to get the program's first-ever victory over an Ivy League opponent.

 Since 2002, Ernst has been the executive director of Vineyard Youth Tennis in Martha's Vineyard, Massachusetts, where he coordinated all operational aspects of the newly-constructed four-court tennis facility for 400 junior tennis players ages 3-18.
 In 2004, Vineyard Youth Tennis was the recipient of the "United States Tennis Association (USTA) National Small Facility of the Year" award.